chainguard-images/images/images/spark-operator/README.md

 <!--monopod:end-->

 <!--overview:start-->
-A minimal, Wolfi-based image for Spark Operator, which facilitates the deployment and management of Apache Spark applications in Kubernetes environments.
+A minimal, Wolfi-based image for Spark Operator.
+Facilitates the deployment and management of Apache Spark applications in Kubernetes environments.
 <!--overview:end-->

 <!--getting:start-->